2 charged with using elderly woman's bank account for travel, traffic tickets

 Matthew Guthmiller on several occasions from 2017-19 used the woman’s debit card to make ATM withdrawals at the Burleigh Morton Detention Center and to pay for traffic tickets, bail and court fees, police allege.
 The woman's Social Security and pension benefits were deposited monthly into the account.

-Warrants were issued for the two Thursday.
-They were arrested late Thursday night by Mandan police, according to the Burleigh Morton Detention Center's website.
+Warrants were issued for the two May 27 and they were arrested by Mandan police, according to the Burleigh Morton Detention Center's website.
 Attorneys weren’t listed for them in court records.